wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

 simple application but our code has some interesting type driven zero-copy parsing code that tested my knowledge.
 When encountering some compiler errors I was fortunate to have experienced colleagues to ask for help.
-It's been nice to be extending my knowledge and learning as I go.
+It's been nice to extend my knowledge and learn as I go.

 Interestingly I had mostly been building things without advanced lifetime knowledge up until this point.
 I think that sometimes the community puts too